 6. Does she find her teacher different from the people at home?

 Ans: Yes, she finds her teacher different from the people at home.
-She finds her teacher’s voice soft and soothing.
-She feels love.
+She finds her teacher very kind – hearted, soft voice and lovable.

 1. Bholi had many apprehensions about going to school.
 What made her feel that she was going to a better place than her home?

 Ans: Bholi did not know what a school was like.
 She was afraid of school.
-She was bathed and oil was rubbed to her matted hair and dressed.
-This made her feel that she was going to a better place than her home.
+When she got a clean dress, bathed and oil was rubbed into her dry hair, only then she felt that she was going to a better place than her home.

 2. How did bholi’s teacher play an important role in changing the course of her life?

-Ans: Bholi at first agreed to an unequal match being a victim of circumstances.
-To keep her father’s face she agreed.
+Ans: Bholi at first agreed to an unequal match, because of her father’s honour.

 2. Should girls be aware of their rights, and assert them?
 Should girls and boys have the same rights, duties and privileges?
 What are some of the ways in which society treats them differently?
 When we speak of ‘human rights’, do we differentiate between girls’ rights and boys ‘ rights?